 Bees love hosta flowers, especially the more fragrant varieties.
 If you have a sunny vegetable or flower garden, hostas give the bees a cool and safe spot to feed and rest.
 The hosta blooms will also encourage the bees to come in and pollinate your other plants or vegetables.

 Hosta varieties that have larger leaves will catch and hold water drops in the flower folds or on the leaf surface.
 These drops of water are an excellent way for birds to rehydrate as they move around your yard.
-Additionally, birds like to eat the hosta seed heads, so they’ll move from plant to plant.
+Birds like to eat the hosta seed heads, so they’ll move from plant to plant.

 Hummingbirds add a cheerful element to your yard or garden, and they’re very attracted to hosta flowers (or any flowers for that matter!)
 While hummingbirds can go for any flower, they like funnel or bell-shaped flowers the best because they have slender, long beaks and tongues that fit down into the plant to get at the nectar.
-This is a great food source that will keep them around your yard as long as your plants are blooming.
+This is a significant food source that will keep them around your yard as long as your plants are blooming.

 Hosta Flowers as Decorations

 You can use hosta flowers and scapes as decorations.
 The hosta’s leaves come in a broad range of colors, textures, and sizes, so it makes beautiful greenery for flower arrangements.
 Also, the foliage looks wonderful by itself in a bowl or vase of water on your table as a centerpiece.
-They’ll last for a surprisingly long time if you keep the water levels up.
+They’ll last for a long time if you keep the water levels up.

 To decorate with the hosta flowers, cut the scape when there are only two flowers open.
 You can place them in a vase of water or in a flower arrangement.
 They’ll slowly open and provide you a showy decorative element over the next two weeks.
 Once the blooms fade, gradually snip off the scape to keep the rest of the flowers healthy and let them continue to open.